Free shipping on all orders over $125*

 Sandboxes require lots of oversight by parents to ensure they stay clean, especially if their children are still wearing diapers.
 And, there’s the potential for contamination from bugs and other creepy crawlies too.

-A sandbox mixed with beneficial microbes sounds like a good idea, but it will never replace the reliable gut health benefits your child receives from taking a probiotic formulated for his/her developing microbiome like EndoMune Junior Advanced.
+A sandbox mixed with beneficial microbes sounds like a good idea, but it will never replace the reliable gut health benefits your child receives from taking a probiotic formulated for his/her developing microbiome like EndoMune Kids Advanced.

 Resources